boakley/robotframework-pageobjectlibrary/README.md

 pip install --upgrade robotframework-pageobjectlibrary
 ```

-## Source code
+## Source Code

-The source code is hosted on github at the following url:
+The source code is hosted on GitHub at the following url:

 * https://github.com/boakley/robotframework-pageobjectlibrary.git

-## Running the demo
+## Running the Demo

-In the github repository is a small demonstration suite that includes a self-contained webserver and web site.
+In the GitHub repository is a small demonstration suite that includes a self-contained webserver and web site.

-For the demo to run you must have robotframework 2.9+ and SeleniumLibrary installed.
-You must also have cloned the github repository to have access to the demo files.
+For the demo to run, you must have [robotframework](https://pypi.org/project/robotframework/) 2.9+ and [robotframework-seleniumlibrary](https://pypi.org/project/robotframework-seleniumlibrary/) installed.
+You must also have cloned the GitHub repository to have access to the demo files.

-To run the demo, clone the github repository, cd to the folder that contains this file, and then run the following command: :
+To run the demo, clone the GitHub repository, cd to the folder that contains this file, and then run the following command: :

 ```bash
 robot -d demo/results demo
 ```
-### A simple tutorial
+### A Simple Tutorial

 For a simple tutorial, see <https://github.com/boakley/robotframework-pageobjectlibrary/wiki/Tutorial>

-## How it works
+## How it Works

-The page object library is quite simple.
-Page object classes are implemented as standard robot keyword libraries, and relies on robot frameworks built-in [Set library search order keyword].
+The Page Object library is quite simple.
+Page Object classes are implemented as standard robot keyword libraries, and relies on robot frameworks built-in [Set library search order keyword].

-The core concept is that when you use PageObjectLibrary keywords to go to a page or assert you are on a specific page, the keyword will automatically load the library for that page and put it at the front of the library search order, guaranteeing that the page object keywords are available to your test case.
+The core concept is that when you use PageObjectLibrary keywords to go to a page or assert you are on a specific page, the keyword will automatically load the library for that page and put it at the front of the library search order, guaranteeing that the Page Object keywords are available to your test case.

-## Why page objects makes writing tests easier
+## Why Page Objects Makes Writing Tests Easier

-The purpose of the page object pattern is to encapsulate the knowledge of how a web page is constructed into an object.
+The purpose of the Page Object pattern is to encapsulate the knowledge of how a web page is constructed into an object.
 Your test uses the object as an interface to the application, isolating your test cases from the details of the implementation of a page.

-With page objects, developers are free to modify web pages as much as they want, and the only thing they need to do to keep existing tests from failing is to update the page object class.
-Because test cases aren’t directly tied to the implementation, they become more stable and more resistent to change as the website matures.
+With Page Objects, developers are free to modify web pages as much as they want, and the only thing they need to do to keep existing tests from failing is to update the Page Object class.
+Because test cases aren’t directly tied to the implementation, they become more stable and more resistant to change as the website matures.

-## A typical test without page objects
+## A Typical Test _Without_ Page Objects

 With traditional testing using Selenium, a simple login test might look something like the following: (using the pipe-separated format for clarity):